dotnet/AspNetCore.Docs/aspnetcore/blazor/get-started.md

    * Select **Run** > **Start Without Debugging** to run the app *without the debugger*.
 Debugging isn't supported at this time.

-   In the preview of Visual Studio for Mac version 8.6:
+   In the preview of Visual Studio for Mac version 8.6, which uses the [Preview channel](/visualstudio/mac/update):

    * Select **File** > **New Solution** or create a **New** project from the **Start Window**.